nathan-popper/nathan-popper.github.io/_portfolio/portfolio-2.md

 1. Data cleaning
 2. Linguistic Preprocessing

   Keeping punctuation and other irrelevant noise in the text would affect the performance of the classification model we wanted to use, so data cleaning was a valuable first step.
 We removed punctuation and symbols that had been used to replace redacted information.
-In our linguistic preprocessing stage, I defined function to tokenize, clean out stop-words and lemmatize each conversation.
+In our linguistic preprocessing stage, I defined function to tokenize, remove stop-words and lemmatize each conversation.
 We then had clean text ready to be used in the classification model.

 {::options parse_block_html="true" /}